 The Alumni Memorial Hall was erected during 1924 and 1925 through contributions by the alumni and their friends as a monument to the Vanderbilt men who fell in the World War.
 It is a handsome building in the collegiate Gothic Style designed chiefly as a center for the social life of the University.
 It contains a memorial hall, lounging, reading and recreation rooms, a small auditorium and offices for various student activities.
-The central office of the Vanderbilt Y. M. C. A. and the office of the Alumni Association are in this building.
+The offices of the Alumni Association are in this building.
 There is also a club room for the members of the faculty.